-We tailor human tissue acquisition to meet the specific needs of approved research projects.
-NDRI can provide tissue types for all of your experimental needs.
+The ADBR program can tailor acquisition of both whole brain and other tissue samples to meet the specific needs of each research project.
+The ADBR can provide tissue types for a wide range of experimental needs.
 This includes:

 The benefits of working with NDRI are:

 Commitment to the success of your project by providing the highest level of customer support—no matter the size and complexity of the project

 To request normal or diseased specimens, download our application form on this page, and a member of the Scientific Services team will review your request.
 If you have questions, please contact NDRI at (800) 222-NDRI (6374) and ask to speak to a member of the Scientific Services team or email us at firstname.lastname@example.org.